top of page

 First, ask yourself....

-If the path you take to achieve your goal is paved with deprivation, restriction and all or nothing actions, it might be time to think about your REAL goal.
-If your goal is to lose weight AND keep it off, then read on my friend, because I'm going to tell you what you really need to know.
+If the path you take to achieve weight loss is paved with deprivation, restriction and all or nothing actions, it might be time to think about your REAL goal.
+If your goal is to lose weight AND keep it off then read on my friend, because I'm going to tell you what you really need to know.
+But if your goal is to lose and regain the same pounds, over and over again, then you can stop reading right here.

 The answer is they weigh the same!
 A pound is a pound, right?

-The difference is how fat and muscle are distributed in the body.
+The difference between a pound of fat and a pound of muscle is how they're distributed in the body.
 Fat takes up more space than muscle.
 When you have an excess of body fat it will change your body composition, energy levels, health stats and more.
 But when you lose fat your body composition also changes, the scale goes down and you start to notice changes in how your clothes fit and improved energy.

 Now add muscle to the mix.
-If you're doing some form of strength building activity (which I highly recommend for a whole host of health and wellness reasons!) then you're also boosting metabolism, which means you're burning more calories, even at rest!
-And now that you've got lean muscle in your body, you can tone and shape areas of your body too, which is why you might notice greater muscle definition in your arms, legs, and bum.
-You may notice greater strength and endurance in day-to-day tasks as well as in your workouts.
+If you're doing some form of strength building activity (which I highly recommend for a whole host of health and wellness reasons!) then you're also boosting your metabolism, which means you're burning more calories even at rest!
+And now that you've got lean muscle in your body, you can use it to tone and shape areas of your body too.
+Which is why women will start to notice greater muscle definition in their arms, legs, and bum.
+You may also notice greater strength and endurance in those day-to-day tasks as well as in your workouts.
 And this is commonly when I start hearing women report their clothes are fitting looser and their body shape is changing in ways they feel good about, yet they're concerned because there is little movement shown on the scale.

 Here's the kicker, let's say in an effort to "fast track" weight loss, you drop your calories crazy low, cut out food groups, and ramp up the cardio.
 You'll likely find the scale goes down, at least initially, but what are you REALLY losing?
 In most cases, it's not just fat, it's water weight, and muscle too.
 Which is why eventually your weight loss stalls.
 Because in order to keep burning fat and stoke that metabolic fire, your body needs muscle.